 The roller slides at the Adventure Play area are fitted with interactive LED lightings that change colour and intensity with touch or motion.
-This add a new dimension to the play experience in the evenings.
+This adds a new dimension to the play experience in the evenings.

 5. Family Slide

-Located at the Junior Play section of the park, the Family Side is the widest slide in a park in Singapore.
+Located in the Junior Play section of the park, the Family Side is the widest slide in a park in Singapore.
 It is designed to accommodate up to four persons abreast so that parents and kids can enjoy the slide together.
 Family time just got a boost!